 Where to Stay and Eat in Mornac

-Airbnb offers authentic accommodation options within in the village – from sleek apartments to homely villas.
+There are plenty of authentic accommodation options within the village – from sleek apartments to homely villas.
 For those travelling in smaller groups, or simply wanting a more catered getaway, there are also several chambres d’hôtes sprinkled throughout the village.

 For such a compact village, there are a plethora of restaurants serving up traditional French fare.
 The crêperie at the port appeared a popular spot.
 We popped in for a serving of salad and refreshing apple cider while watching the goings-on in and around the water.